xUmutKx/LyricsForPoweramp/docs/guide.md

           you open the lyrics UI while playing them.
           This option will set dummy lyrics for instrumental tracks, preventing the lyrics request from appearing.
+          This option is only applicable to Poweramp cached lyrics.

     - #### Lyrics Storage Settings